SnowSzn/rgss-script-editor/README.md

   - Creates a bundle file with the selected scripts in the tree view
   - **All selected sections are included**, whether they are enabled or disabled
   - The bundle file created keeps the same load order and tree structure as the tree view
+- `rgss-script-editor.compileBundleFile`
+  - Compiles current enabled scripts
+  - You can use this to automatize the creation of a bundle file for game distribution.
 - `rgss-script-editor.runGame`
   - Runs the game
 - `rgss-script-editor.processGameException`